AdobeDocs/experience-platform.en/help/edge/e2e.md

 >[!NOTE]
 >
->The screenshot above demonstrates how to map a globally accessible variable from the client side (`cartAbandonsTotal`) to an XDM field by referencing its name in the [!UICONTROL Value] field, surrounded by percent signs (`%`).
+>The screenshot above demonstrates how to map a globally accessible variable from the client side of your website (`cartAbandonsTotal`) to an XDM field by referencing its name in the [!UICONTROL Value] field, surrounded by percent signs (`%`).
 >
 >You can also use other previously created data elements to populate these fields.
 See the reference on [data elements](../tags/ui/managing-resources/data-elements.md) in the tags documentation for more information.